DenisKozarezov/Demo-Hollow-Knight-ECS/README.md

 ## About Prototype

-This prototype is a collaboration of students of Moscow State Technical universities.
 The purpose of the prototype is to work out the ***ECS*** architectural pattern on the example of the ```Hollow Knight``` metroidvania.
 All assets were downloaded from free sources, all rights belong to Team Cherry.

 ## Programming Patterns